| Home

 *Short

-excerpts of correspondence between Freud and Jung are taken from The
+excerpts of correspondence between Sigmund Freud and CG Jung are taken

-which seems indispensable for a proper understanding of mythology.
-There
+looking into astrology, which seems indispensable for a proper understanding

-are strange and wondrous things in these lands of darkness."
+of mythology.
+There are strange and wondrous things in these lands of

 Jung,

-"Please don't worry about my wanderings in these infinitudes.
-I shall
+then, cautiously added: "Please don't worry about my wanderings in these

 Prophetic